datsoftlyngby/soft2019spring-ai/projects/project3/README.md

   4. Initialization
   5. Dropout

+1. You should produce adequate metrics, and accompanying plots:

+  - Confusion matrix
+  - Accuracy/Precision/Recall
+  - ROC curve, Prec-Recall curve: ROC or P-R?
+Remember all that fuzz with balanced data sets...

+**_Hand in thorough reporting on your choices of:_**
+  **_ - features, from correlation studies in Part 1, and some common sense
+   - training and validation splits.
+If applicable: bagging/boosting/ensemble learning_**
+  **_ - experiments with un-/re-/balanced datasets.
+   - network topologies as of part 3.3 above._**
-**_Hand in a thorough report on your choice of training and validation splits and your reasoning behind those choices.
-Include sufficient plots and numbers to support your conclusion on the training/validtion._**
+  **_ - metrics, and how metrics are influenced by un-balancing/re-balancing the dataset Your reasoning behind those choices and the outcomes is in focus here.
+Include sufficient plots and numbers to support your conclusions on the training/validtion._**

 #### Hyperparameter Grid Search
 The hyperparameter search is given by the kNN and NN parameter input and the NNs' topologies.
 Choose a reasonable range of parameters, making sure that you cover a good portion of the relevant parameter space.